kptdev/kpt/docs/design-docs/08-package-variant.md

 ## Example Use Cases

-- describe scenarios and the PackageVariant, PackageVariantSet resources that would solve the scenarios

 ### Automatically Organizational Customization of an External Package
 We can use a PackageVariant to provide basic changes that are needed when importing a package from an external repository.
 For example, suppose we have